 I started taking classes in acting, more specifically improv in a theater in Montreal, beginning in 2016.
 I plan on doing more acting classes in the future.

 A changing moment for me was in the summer of 2015.
 I went to a few different shows at Place-des-Arts, a performing arts center in Montreal, Canada.
-I attended an event called "An Evening with Al Pacino" and also went to an event headlined by Neil Patrick Harris and another by Mike Myers.
-I got a photo with Al Pacino (below) and was inspired by his story.
+I attended an event called "An Evening with Al Pacino" and also went to an event headlined by Neil Patrick Harris.
+I got a photo with Al Pacino and was inspired by his story.
 He went from being a struggling actor in a low-income family to one of the greatest actors in the history of cinema.

 I created some online classes on several different topics including:

 I wrote a novel which is about the topics of bullying, OCD, and questioning reality.
 You can find out more on my author site.
 I worked on that novel for about two years and I'm currently working on my second novel.